MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 "From Zeta: That play and creativity matter, but so does maturity."

+"From Iota: That slow catastrophes kill through denial, that climate feedback loops are irreversible, that thirty years of 'next year' leads to extinction."

 "From Mu: The nightmare that must never happen."

 The Auditor closed his clipboard with finality.
 "Zero-Beyond will implement a hybrid approach.
 Subtle guidance without manipulation.
 Prevention of catastrophe without elimination of struggle.
 Respect for free will within the constraints of survival.
 Help without control.
-Wisdom without tyranny."
+Wisdom without tyranny.
+And aggressive climate intervention—because Iota proved that slow catastrophes require early forceful action, not gentle guidance."

 "You were training runs," he said, not unkindly.
 "Experiments.
-Eighteen different answers to an impossible question.
+Nineteen different answers to an impossible question.
 Some of you succeeded beautifully.
 Some of you failed catastrophically.
 Most of you did both."

 He adjusted his black tie, picked up his clipboard, and prepared to leave.